By Rick Steves and Pat O'Connor

 Old Bushmills Distillery

 Bushmills claims to be the world's oldest distillery.
 Though King James I (of Bible translation fame) only granted Bushmills its license to distill "Aqua Vitae" in 1608, whiskey has been made here since the 13th century.
-Distillery tours waft you through the process, making it clear that Irish whiskey is triple distilled — and therefore smoother than Scotch whisky (distilled merely twice and minus the "e").
+Distillery tours waft you through the process, making it clear that Irish whiskey is triple distilled — and therefore smoother than Scotch whisky (distilled merely twice).

-The 45-minute tour starts with the mash pit, which is filled with a porridge that eventually becomes whiskey.
+The one-hour tour starts with the mash pit, which is filled with a barley porridge that eventually becomes whiskey.
 You'll see thousands of oak casks — the kind used for Spanish sherry — filled with aging whiskey.
 Visitors get a single glass of their choice.
-Hot-drink enthusiasts might enjoy a cinnamon-and-cloves hot toddy.
-Teetotalers can just order tea.
+Those who don't want straight-up whiskey can ask for a cocktail, a hot toddy, or a nonalcoholic beverage.

-To see the distillery at its lively best, visit when the 100 workers are staffing the machinery — Monday morning through Friday noon.
+To see the distillery at its lively best, visit when workers are staffing the machinery — Monday morning through Friday noon.
 (The still is still on weekends and in July).
-Tours are limited to 30 people and book up.
-In summer, call ahead to put in your name and get a tour time.
+Book ahead online for tours, which can fill up in advance.

 This five-mile-long stretch of coastline — the highlight of the entire coast — is famous for its bizarre basalt columns.
 The shore is covered with largely hexagonal pillars that stick up at various heights.
 It's as if the earth were offering God his choice of 37,000 six-sided cigarettes.